 This way, during certain hours, you can have it turn off automatically.

-So if you are playing games or watching a movie, your neighbors do not have bass droning through their home at inappropriate hours.
+So if you are playing games or watching a movie, your neighbors do not experience droning bass at inappropriate hours.

 Some examples of other appliances in your living room that could use power in standby:

 - Gaming consoles